dan-leo/masters/thesis/v8/thesis.md

 * The module has a limited dynamic message queue size.
 For IoT applications, the message size should be of the order of tens of bytes.
 UDP socket commands limit their payload size to 512 bytes.
 * There is no indication when the UDP data has been sent.
 * Downlink data from the cloud server must also be 512 bytes or less, because otherwise the messages will be lost.
 * The module has an internal message buffer.
-If the module is unable to send the messages to the network before this buffer is full, because the application is queueing quicker than it can send them, then the UE will return ERROR for the +NSOST/+NSOSTF commands.
+If the module is unable to send the messages to the network before this buffer is full, because the application is queueing quicker than it can send them, then the UE device will return ERROR for the +NSOST/+NSOSTF commands.
 * If a message cannot be sent because of communication issues between the module and eNB, the module will attempt to send the message a second time.
 If this fails, the message will be dropped.
 As +NSOST/+NSOSTF messages are UDP, there is no indication the message has been dropped.
 * The UDP header is about 48-60 bytes in length, and so an application sending 100 bytes will actually send about 160 bytes.
 For devices in the extreme coverage class 2, this can be quite costly.
-* The UE may later resume the RRC Connected state with that context, thus avoiding the AS setup and saving considerable signaling overhead for the transmission of infrequent small data packets.
+* The UE device may later resume the RRC Connected state with that context, thus avoiding the AS setup and saving considerable signaling overhead for the transmission of infrequent small data packets.

 ## Application Architecture